GROMACS Wizard – Step 1: Prepare

 Visualization

-Please check out the User Guide: Visualizing to learn more on how to add visual models, change rendering, and create publication-quality images.
+Please check out the User Guide: Visualizing to learn more about how to add visual models, change rendering, and create publication-quality images.

 Previous: GROMACS Wizard – Pre-processing of the system Next: GROMACS Wizard – Step 2: Energy Minimization